bit-warehouse-on-scientific-research/.github/profile/README.md

   If your experiments rely on Docker, include the necessary `Dockerfile` and a `README.md` with instructions for building and running the Docker container.
 - **`dataset/`**
   This folder should include the dataset related to your paper.
 Additionally, if your paper generates a dataset as part of its proposed methodology, you must upload the essential dataset here.
+- **`figures/`**
+  This folder should include the figures source files in your paper.
+For example, power point, visio, draw.io and etc.

 ## 2. Repository Permissions